First drive review: 2021 Ford Mustang Mach-E electric SUV redefines the pony car

 Once I started filtering out this extreme branding experience and focused on just enjoying the car, things got much, much better.
 With my choice of leaving the one-pedal driving out of the mix for now and getting a feel for the rest of the car first, the Mach-E sprang forward from stop lights with quiet authority.
 Speed builds effortlessly in the Mach-E, but I felt it was easy to modulate with the rather long-travel, precise accelerator.

 In the dual-motor form I tested, the Mach-E makes 346 horsepower and 428 pound-feet of torque, and it can get to 60 mph in 4.8 seconds.
 Single-motor rear-wheel-drive models make 290 hp and 317 lb-ft.
-Ford has already said that top GT models will raise the power to 349 hp and 612 lb-ft (with a larger front motor), so as to complete the 60-mph dash in just 3.5 seconds.
+The top GT models will raise the power to 480 hp and 600 lb-ft (with a larger front motor); and the Performance Edition will boost the torque beyond that, to 634 lb-ft, so as to complete the 60-mph dash in just 3.5 seconds.

 One-pedal or not

 The Mach-E’s two deceleration options leave you with braking behavior that can vary quite a bit.
-Without one-pedal driving engaged, the Mach-E scrubs off speed about like an automatic-transmission car left in Drive; tip into the brake pedal and the motors regenerate and then blend in the final feet of a stop.
+Without one-pedal driving engaged, the Mach-E scrubs off speed about like an automatic-transmission car left in Drive; tip into the brake pedal and the motors regenerate and then blend in the four-wheel disc brakes for the final feet of a stop.
 In one-pedal mode, though, the Mach-E decelerates abruptly the moment you lift off the accelerator, slowing all the way to a stop and then engaging the brakes; or if you need to stop sooner the brake pedal is instead activating the brake pads.

 2021 Ford Mustang Mach-E first drive - Portland, OR